2024 Syrian parliamentary election: Aftermath

 Following the election, President Assad issued a decree appointing former Communications Minister Mohammad Ghazi al-Jalali as Prime Minister of Syria on 14 September.
 On 23 September 2024, a new Mohammad Ghazi al-Jalali government was formed.

+After the Fall of the Assad regime on 8 December 2024 following the 2024 Syrian opposition offensives, the new Syrian caretaker government suspended the People's Assembly on 12 December 2024.
+It was formally dissolved on 29 January 2025 at the Syrian Revolution Victory Conference.

 Reactions

 Overseas opposition groups in exile described the election as "absurd", saying that it only represented "the ruling authority".
 The Kurdish National Council stated that they consider the election illegitimate, saying that the "Syrian regime continues to exert its authority by force through these elections, disregarding UN resolutions aimed at resolving the civil war and political issues in Syria".

 The German ambassador to Syria stated that Germany did not support holding elections in Syria at the moment, explaining that free and fair elections are an integral part of resolving the conflict and establishing peace in Syria, but the conditions were not yet ready and that holding the election at this time would entrench the status quo of conflict and division.
 Germany also reiterated its support of the full implementation of United Nations Security Council Resolution 2254.